roodymike/Divyaang/README.md

 ## Getting Started

-This project is cross platform application built on Flutter and can be compiled for Android, Web, iOS, Windows, Linux and Mac OS.
+This project is cross platform application built on <code>Flutter</code> and can be compiled for Android, Web, iOS, Windows, Linux and Mac OS.
 The aplication build can be found in Release page for the project.

 # Screenshots